Syncxv/discord-stuff/README.md

 discord uses react to render their sheet.
 SO if you know react this will be pretty ez.

-OK lets try an example. lets say i want to add a button here:
+OK lets try an example. lets say i want to add a div with the text hi here:

 ![](https://i.imgur.com/EYYzF94.png)